card

 Day 9.
 Departure

-Transfer to Chingis Khaan International Airport or the train station for your departure from Mongolia.
+Transfer to Chinggis Khaan International Airport or the train station for your departure from Mongolia.

 Хүсэлт илгээх